 2 kms further north of the "Peñon" you arrive at a T-junction where an uphill road to the right leads to Manzanillo and on to Samara and Nosara, while a turn to the left brings you to Playa Hermosa.

 Playa Hermosa, meaning Beautiful Beach, is an appropriate moniker: it is the paragon of the tropical beach, both wide and sandy, ringed by swaying palm trees and almendros.
 There are no underwater rocks, making it ideal for bathing and the gentle surf is easy for beginners.
 Be careful with swimming however, as there is often a strong current, especially on the northern part of the beach.

 Playa Hermosa is Santa Teresa's most recent boom area.
-Only few years ago you could often find yourself alone on its scenic wide sand beach, backed by forested hills.
-But now the crowds spill over from Santa Teresa and the forests are more and more destroyed to give way to more construction.
-It will be another paradise lost.
+Only few years ago you could often find yourself alone on its scenic wide sand beach.
+Nowadays however it is one of the most popular beaches of Santa Teresa and a favorite surf spot for teaching novice surfers.